AllFatherOdin2/GradDatabases/DatabaseProject/src/undoRedoLogging/README4.txt

 		-Data stored in Relation object is considered "on disk", from Java's perspective.
 	-Log statements in log class are considered "on disk", even if it has not been written to file.
 	-Blocks have been arbitrarily limited in size to 200 tuples, regardless of what is stored in the tuple.
-	-Data will be commited once per block.
+	-Data will be committed once per block.

 Our File System
 	-LoggingImpl